86°F Knoxville

 --cert-home /var/services/homes/sysadmin/acme.sh/acme_certs

-• email=: Registers email with Let's Encrypt for notifications and recovery
+• email: registers the account with Let's Encrypt for expiry notifications

 CF_Token="YOUR_CLOUDFLARE_API_TOKEN" \